geraud/access/README.md

 # Access

-Command line tool to access AWS instances running in one or more accounts.
+`access` is a command line tool for anyone using Amazon Web Services (AWS) who wishes to list or connect to machines.
 It is configured through a simple rc file.

 ## Usage

+`access` has two modes of operation:

+0. it can be used to list instances matching one or more criteria.
-`access` can be used to lookup or connect to an instance.
+0. it can be used to connect to a machine based on these criteria.

 ### List instances